-Gated communities shall provide pedestrian access points and allow for public regional trail connections.
-Gated communities shall provide pedestrian access points even if they only provide access to residents who live in the community.
+Gated communities do not have to provide pedestrian access points but they should allow for public regional trail connections.
+Gated communities are encouraged to provide pedestrian access points even if they only provide access to residents who live in the community.

-Neighborhood serving commercial uses may be considered at the intersection of two arterial roadways (Arterial, Major Arterial, Scenic Arterial, or Parkway), at the intersection of an arterial roadway and collector roadway or to buffer a residential use from an industrial use or interstate freeway within the Neighborhoods category.
+Neighborhood Commercial uses may be considered at the intersection of two arterial roadways (Arterial, Major Arterial, Scenic Arterial, or Parkway) or to buffer a residential use from an industrial use or interstate freeway within the Neighborhoods category.
 Neighborhood commercial uses typically serve a trade area of 3-5 miles and typical uses would include grocery stores, drug stores, fueling stations, neighborhood offices, and restaurants.
 A neighborhood commercial site is typically a stand-alone development 20 acres in size or smaller but the size of the commercial development is not restricted so long as the intensity (e.g., building height, lighting, noise, traffic) of the commercial use is compatible with the surrounding area; the development contains uses typically needed and supportive of the neighborhood; the form of the development is consistent with the surrounding area; and connectivity is provided to nearby trails, open spaces, and residential areas.
-Neighborhood Commercial uses of 5 acres or less may be considered along collector roads subject to the compatibility standards noted above.

-Mixed-use developments may be considered at the intersection of two arterial roadways (Arterial, Major Arterial, Scenic Arterial, or Parkway as designated by the transportation plan) or at the intersection of an arterial roadway and a collector roadway.
+Mixed use developments may be considered at the intersection of two arterial roadways (Arterial, Major Arterial, Scenic Arterial, or Parkway as designated by the transportation plan) or at the intersection of an arterial roadway and a collector roadway.